arunreddy079/Bank-Management-System/README.md

 # Bank-Management-System
 A Bank Management System using PHP, MySQL, HTML, CSS and Bootstrap.
-No backend framework has been used.
-This was made to demonstrate web and database-programming skills.
 It was done as a part of Database Course.
 # Features
 * A few basic security Aspects - SQL Injection, Password Hash and stuff
 * All forms validated on Server Side using PHP